Higher Lefschetz formulas on {\Gamma}-proper manifolds: Introduction

-{\bf (3).} There are, finally, challenges that come from the use of the Volterra calculus.
-Indeed, in order to make use of the results established by Ponge and Wang, resting ultimately on a Volterra-Getzler mechanism, we need to be able to commute, within a trace functional, certain compactly supported differential operators with the operators appearing in the symmetrized Connes-Moscovici projector.
+{\bf (4).} We use the Volterra pseudodifferential calculus and Getzler-Volterra rescaling techniques as in \cite{Ponge-Wang-2} in order to compute the short time limit of the finite sum involving $R(\sqrt{t}D)$.
+Here there are challenges that come from the very use of the Volterra calculus.
+Indeed, in order to make use of the results established by Ponge and Wang we need to be able to commute, within a trace functional, certain compactly supported differential operators with the operators appearing in the Connes-Moscovici matrix.
 Connes and Moscovici tackled the analogous step, for cyclic cocycles localized at the identity, using the full Getzler calculus, as developed in \cite{getzler-CMP}.
 In the approach through the Volterra calculus we are able to prove an analogous result but the proof turns out to be rather technical.
 We give all the details in subsection \ref{subsect:simplification}.

 {\bf Organization of the paper.}

 In {\bf Section \ref{sect:characteristic}} we introduce the constituents of the diagram appearing in \eqref{diagram-nc-intro-bis} and discuss the commutativity properties of the diagram.
 We also prove that the chain map $ \Psi_{{\rm inv}}: \mathscr{C}^\bullet_\gamma \to C^\bullet_{\rm AS, inv}(M,\gamma)$ is a quasi-isomorphism.
 Finally, we introduce the chain map $\Lambda^\gamma: C^\bullet_{\rm AS, inv}(M, \gamma)\to \Omega(M^\gamma)^{Z_\gamma}$ and, consequently, the chain map $\Psi^\gamma:=\Lambda^\gamma\circ \Psi_{\rm inv}: \mathscr{C}^\bullet_\gamma(\Gamma)\to \Omega^\bullet(M^\gamma)^{Z_\gamma}$; the latter chain map is the one that figures in our higher Lefschetz formula.